roshan4182/language-mastery-app/README.md

 In my Language Mastery App, certain functional programming principles are applied.
 Here's how the code adheres to these principles:

-Final Data Structures: The 'data' attribute in [LearnWordApp](TestLearnWordApp) is initialized with the final result of the API call ('response.json()'), representing exchange rates.
+Final Data Structures: The 'data' attribute in [LearnWordApp](https://github.com/roshan4182/language-mastery-app/blob/main/app/main.py) is initialized with the final result of the API call ('response.json()'), representing random words and their definitions.
 It remains unmodified afterward.

-Side-Effect-Free Functions: The [get_word_data](test_get_word) function has no side effects, performing an HTTP GET request and returning the JSON response without modifying external state.
+Side-Effect-Free Functions: The [get_word_data](https://github.com/roshan4182/language-mastery-app/blob/6078ec143bee213d4270ed2bf95be4b113e3af26/tests/test_word_api.py#L9) function has no side effects, performing an HTTP GET request and returning the JSON response without modifying external state.
 The convert method is also side-effect-free.

+Higher-Order Functions: The [requests.get](https://github.com/roshan4182/language-mastery-app/blob/6078ec143bee213d4270ed2bf95be4b113e3af26/shared/words_api_logic.py#L10)function in 'get_word_data' is a higher-order function, taking a URL as an argument and returning a function ('get') that performs an HTTP GET request.

+Functions as Parameters and Return Values: method [__init__](https://github.com/roshan4182/language-mastery-app/blob/6078ec143bee213d4270ed2bf95be4b113e3af26/app/main.py#L15) function asks user for a parameter to set notification timing, difficulty level.

+Closures / Anonymous Functions: While 'lambda' functions are not explicitly used, functions passed to the command attribute of buttons can be considered as anonymous functions.